 V-251 Tube Microphone

 The V-251 Microphone is a recreation of one of the most famous tube microphones in history, the Telefunken ElaM 251.

-We have implemented it with high-grade parts, including US-made, film-and-foil input and output capacitors, a selected low-noise 6072 tube from Russia, and a custom T/14 transformer.
+We have implemented it with high-grade parts, including specially selected film-and-foil input and output capacitors, a selected low-noise 6072 tube, and a custom T/14 transformer.
 The result is a stunning single-triode tube mic that rivals the performance of multi-thousand dollar commercial microphones.

 Improvements to Vintage